AusClimateService/data-code-group/code_roadmap.md

 This discussion paper attempts to descibe how we might go about managing the code underpinning the data and information that comes out of Project 2 of the [Australian Climate Service](https://www.acs.gov.au/) (ACS).
-It has been drafted by the "Storage and Code Group" within Work Package 4, which is the package responsible for monitoring the quality and consistency of the outputs from Work Packages 1-3.
+It has been drafted by the "Data and Code Group" within Work Package 4, which is the package responsible for monitoring the quality and consistency of the outputs from Work Packages 1-3.

+## Processed files

 Much of the work in ACS Project 2 will involve taking an authoritative dataset (e.g. the original data from a BARRA, BARPA, or CCAM run) and processing it to produce data files or images that are shared with other ACS researchers and/or clients.

-There are essentially two main principles we want to follow in relation to processed files:
-1. Make the associated code available
-2. Common code for common tasks

-## 1. Making code available

-A collection of processed files should have an associated code directory (let's call it `code/` for now) that includes everything needed to reproduce those files.
+A collection of shared processed files should have an associated code directory (let's call it `code/` for now) that includes everything needed to reproduce those files.
 This means providing the:
 1. **Code:** A copy of all the code written/used to produce the files (e.g. python scripts, jupyter notebooks, R files, etc)